Ask a doctor about a prescription for LORAZEPAM CINFA 1 mg TABLETS

 Use in children, elderly patients, and debilitated patients

-Use in patients with respiratory insufficiency
+Use in patients with respiratory failure

-Driving and operating machinery
+Driving and using machines

-Lorazepam cinfa contains lactose.
+lorazepam cinfa contains lactose.

-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-Lorazepam cinfa contains sodium.
+lorazepam cinfa contains sodium.

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medication contains less than 1 mmol of sodium (23 mg) per tablet; that is, it is essentially "sodium-free".

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-If in doubt, consult your doctor or pharmacist again.
+Follow the administration instructions of this medication exactly as indicated by your doctor or pharmacist.
+In case of doubt, consult your doctor or pharmacist again.

 The tablet can be divided into equal doses.